Doug Burgum

 Douglas James Burgum (/ˈbɜːrgəm/ BURG-əm; born August 1, 1956) is an American businessman and politician who has served as the 55th United States secretary of the interior since 2025 under President Donald Trump.
 A member of the Republican Party, he previously served as the 33rd governor of North Dakota from 2016 to 2024.

 Burgum was born and raised in Arthur, North Dakota.
 After graduating from North Dakota State University in 1978 with a bachelor's degree in university studies and earning an MBA from Stanford University two years later, he mortgaged inherited farmland in 1983 to invest in Great Plains Software in Fargo.
 Becoming its president in 1984, he took the company public in 1997.
 Burgum sold the company to Microsoft for $1.1 billion in 2001.
 While working at Microsoft, he managed Microsoft Business Solutions.
 He has served as board chairman for Australian software company Atlassian and SuccessFactors.
 Burgum is the founder of Kilbourne Group, a Fargo-based real-estate development firm, and also is the co-founder of Arthur Ventures, a software venture capital group.

 Burgum won the 2016 North Dakota gubernatorial election in a landslide.
 He was reelected by a wide margin in 2020.
 In June 2023, Burgum launched a campaign for the 2024 Republican presidential nomination.
 He ended his candidacy in early December 2023, and became an advisor on the Trump campaign's energy policy.
 On November 14, 2024, President-elect Trump announced his intention to nominate Burgum as the United States secretary of the interior.
 On January 30, 2025, Burgum was confirmed by the U.S. Senate in a 79–18 vote.
 On February 1, 2025, Burgum was sworn in as the fifty-fifth U.S. secretary of the interior.

+As Secretary of the Interior, he oversaw the Trump administration's crackdown on wind power, while promoting coal-fired power, expanded drilling on federal lands, and expanded metals extraction from federal lands and wildlife refuges.
+In 2026, Burgum announced that U.S. taxpayers would pay multiple energy companies, including a French company, nearly $2.6 billion to stop plans to build wind farms in the United States.

 Early life

+Burgum's 8th grade yearbook photo, 1970.